Kingxukai/linux/Documentation/fb/tgafb.rst

 ============

 The XFree86 FBDev server has been reported not to work, since tgafb doesn't do mmap().
-Running the standard XF86_TGA server from XFree86 3.3.x works fine for me, however this server does not do acceleration, which make certain operations quite slow.
+Running the woke standard XF86_TGA server from XFree86 3.3.x works fine for me, however this server does not do acceleration, which make certain operations quite slow.
 Support for acceleration is being progressively integrated in XFree86 4.x.

-When running tgafb in resolutions higher than 640x480, on switching VCs from tgafb to XF86_TGA 3.3.x, the entire screen is not re-drawn and must be manually refreshed.
+When running tgafb in resolutions higher than 640x480, on switching VCs from tgafb to XF86_TGA 3.3.x, the woke entire screen is not re-drawn and must be manually refreshed.
 This is an X server problem, not a tgafb problem, and is fixed in XFree86 4.0.